 How to Choose Between 0% Financing and Cash Back

-Sometimes you have the choice between zero/low APR financing or a cash back rebate.
+Sometimes you'll run into a situation where you have to choose between 0%/low APR financing or a cash back rebate.
 So how do you decide between the two?

 First of all, in order to qualify for a low APR offer, you generally have to have great credit.
 If you don't, then it's an easy choice: take the cash rebate!

-If you're one of the lucky ones with solid credit, you can arrange your own financing for between 3% and 6% in today's market.
+If you're one of the lucky ones with solid credit, you can arrange your own financing for between 5% and 8% in today's market (as of 2024).
 What you need to do is figure out the difference in interest rates between the low APR offer and what you can arrange on your own.

 If you can arrange financing at 4% interest on your own, then a low APR offer doesn't really look that great, especially if it's not 0% financing.
-To give you a very general idea of what a cash rebate is worth in relation to comparable interest rates, I've done the calculations on a typical new car costing $25,000 (with state taxes of 5%).
+To give you a very general idea of what a cash rebate is worth in relation to comparable interest rates, I've done the calculations on a loan of $25,000.

 As you can see, a $1,000 cash rebate is equivalent to a 2% difference in interest rates over a 48 month loan and 1.5% over a 60 month loan.